actgardner/actgardner.github.io/_posts/2015-09-14-go-escape-analysis.markdown

 ./escape.go:7: main &x does not escape
 ```

 The first line shows that the variable "flows through": the input variable is returned as an output.
-When `identity` returns `z` can be copied onto the stack of the calling function.
-The second line shows that the reference to `x` we take on line 7 never escapes `main`.
-No variables are allocated on the heap.
+But `identity` doesn't take a reference to `z`, so the variable doesn't escape.
+No references to `x` survive past `main` returning, so `x` can be allocated as part of the stack frame of `main`.

 A third experiment: